chriskrycho/v5.chriskrycho.com/site/journal/Adieu to 2019.md

 ## Looking Forward

 Over the past few years, I’ve started thinking more and more about bigger picture aims—things that stretch out beyond a single year.
 I suspect this is a pretty common pattern for people coming into their thirties: the rush of the first decade of adulthood behind, it’s easier to grasp the brevity of life, and it’s also easier to have a sense of what we’re good at and enjoy.
-I’m lso blessed to be a quarter of the way through my thirties and a decade into marriage in a healthy and stable place emotionally, physically, and relationally, and that makes it *possible* to go after some bigger plans.
+I’m also blessed to be a quarter of the way through my thirties and a decade into marriage in a healthy and stable place emotionally, physically, and relationally, and that makes it *possible* to go after some bigger plans.

 Those kinds of considerations mean I have more to write, but at a scope beyond a single year.
 Today marks the turn of a decade, and in God’s good providence that happens to line up with my doing some serious evaluation of what I want to be doing in the year ahead!
 I’m therefore wrapping up *this* post here, and I’ll be back tomorrow with some thoughts on the decade past and the decade ahead.